aakagawa/antimodular_assignment/README.md

 ##### SKIP TO 13:10 FOR RESULTS

 ### Run command
-1. Download folder realtimeOCR
+1. Download ZIP antimodular_assignment-realtimeOCR
-2. Navigate to realtimeOCR directory
+2. Navigate to directory
 3. Serve on http-server